For trustees, leaders and teams

 Manage payments to trustees

-We have a register of interests, we have a written policy, we record and manage conflicts of interest.
+We are familiar with the regulatory guidance, we have a Trustee's expenses policy, we keep a register of interests, we record and manage conflicts of interests.

 Not yetGetting thereConfident